-This ancient art is thousands of years old.
+This ancient art of copper enameling is thousands of years old.
 The Celts and the Romans, among others used this technique to decorate metals.

-When I make a piece, I start by cutting the copper, heating it so that I can hammer and shape it.
-Next, I melt powdered glass enamel onto the surface and fire it in my special kiln.
-Sometimes it takes a dozen firings for each pendant until I am satisfied with the outcome.
+I start by cutting the copper and then heating it so that I can hammer it and shape it.
+Next, I sprinkle powdered glass onto the copper surface and fire it in a special kiln that heats at around 1500 degrees.
+Sometimes it takes a dozen firings until I am satisfied with the outcome.

-I finish it with cord and fittings of bronze or silver.
+I finish the piece of jewelry with cord and fittings of bronze or silver.
 Sometimes I add semi-precious stones.

 The result is always an original one-of-a-kind piece that is wearable art.